Whole-grain Petri nets and processes: Graphs (according to )

 The following formalism for directed graphs (and all the results in this section) are from \cite{Kock:1407.3744}, which in turn was heavily inspired by the polynomial formalism for trees~\cite{Kock:0807} and by the formalism for Feynman graphs of Joyal--Kock~\cite{Joyal-Kock:0908.2675}.
 Some further comparison is provided in Section~\ref{sec:outlook}.
 The graphs will play the role of what are also called {\em causal nets} in Petri-net theory (see for example~\cite{Goltz-Reisig:1983}), their purpose being to define processes.

 \begin{blanko}{Graphs (AINOA style).} A {\em graph} (meaning directed graph admitting open-ended edges) is a diagram of finite sets

 where the outermost maps are injective.
 Here $A$ is the set of edges, and $N$ is the set of nodes.
 The set $I$ expresses the incidence of edges and nodes from the viewpoint of edges incoming to nodes, and $O$ the same for outgoing edges.
 The injectivity condition says that an edge is incoming (or outgoing) for at most one node.
+The elements in $A$ not in the image of $I$ or not in the image of $O$ are the open-ended edges.
 We shall only consider acyclic graphs, meaning having no directed cycles (see \cite{Kock:1407.3744} and \ref{levelfunction} below). \end{blanko}

 \begin{blanko}{Example.} The graph

 can be pictured like this:

 The picture is a full rendition of the data of the AINOA diagram, except that the sets $I$ and $O$ are not explicit.
 They can be derived from the picture as subsets of $A$. \end{blanko}